Guangzhou Broadcasting Network

-The Guangzhou Broadcasting Network (广州广播电视台 (Guǎngzhōu Guǎngbò Diànshìtái, Gwong^{2}zau^{1}gwong^{2}bo^{3}din^{6}si^{6}toi^{4})), also known as GZBN, is a municipally owned television network in Guangzhou, Guangdong, People's Republic of China.
+The Guangzhou Broadcasting Network (广州广播电视台 (Guǎngzhōu Guǎngbò Diànshìtái, Gwong^{2}zau^{1}gwong^{2}bo^{3}din^{6}si^{6}toi^{4})), also known as GZBN, is a municipally owned television network in Guangzhou, Guangdong, China.
 The television department made its first broadcast on 10 January 1988, while radio department made its first broadcast on 1 December 1991.
 The GZBN is also owns a cable company and a showbiz newspaper, and owns Sky Link TV in the US.

 History

 Guangdong Television used the name Guangzhou Television from 1959 to 1979.
 In September 1987, Guangzhou Television was officially established.
 Broadcasts started on 10 January 1988 on UHF channel 34.

 On 10 January 2000, it unveiled a new spherical logo and the slogan "Impactful News, Unmissable Entertainment".